towolf/towolf.github.com/docs/PsychObsolete/SoundTrigger.markdown

 Parameters: duration = Recordingcapacity \(in seconds\) of the sound capture buffer.
-After recording of sound has been started, PsychSound will perform continuous recording into an internal ring\-buffer with a storage capacity of 'duration' seconds, until recording gets stopped again.
+After recording of sound has been started, PsychSound will perform continuous recording into an internal ring-buffer with a storage capacity of 'duration' seconds, until recording gets stopped again.
 Soundrecording is done asynchronously as an automatic background process, independent of Matlabs/Psychtoolboxs execution.
 This way you can continue execution of